openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzfread(buf: ArrayBuffer, size: number, nitems: number): Promise&lt;number&gt;

-Decompresses and reads data from a gzip compressed file.
+Decompresses and reads data from a gzip file.
+This API uses a promise to return the result.
+The number of complete data blocks that are declared with size are returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.